sbg/sevenbridges-r/README.md

 ## Tutorials

 We maintain 3 different sets of documentation: the sevenbridges-r GitHub repository (latest and most up-to-date), Bioconductor release channel, and Bioconductor development channel.
 Below, only the GitHub version is linked to provide the latest documentation.
-For the other versions, please visit [Bioconductor-Release](http://www.bioconductor.org/packages/release/bioc/html/sevenbridges.html) or [Bioconductor-Devel](http://www.bioconductor.org/packages/devel/bioc/html/sevenbridges.html).
+For the other versions, please visit [Bioconductor Release version](http://www.bioconductor.org/packages/release/bioc/html/sevenbridges.html) or [Bioconductor Development version](http://www.bioconductor.org/packages/devel/bioc/html/sevenbridges.html).
 The tutorials below are auto-generated at 8:00 PM everyday for the GitHub repository.

 | Tutorial Title | HTML   | R Script  |
 |:---------------|:-------|:----------|